What Is The Minimum Hot Holding Temperature

 The Minimum Hot Holding Temperature

 The generally accepted minimum hot holding temperature is 135°F (57°C).
 This temperature is based on scientific research indicating that most harmful bacteria cannot grow at temperatures above this level.
-Holding food at or above 135°F helps ensure that any bacteria present either die off or do not multiply to dangerous levels, thus safeguarding the health of consumers.
+Holding food at or above 135°F helps confirm that any bacteria present either die off or do not multiply to dangerous levels, thus safeguarding the health of consumers.

 Regulatory Standards